fauzisho/fauzisho/README.md

 * 💻 I'm a Android Engineer
 * 🎓 I'm a AI for Autonomous System Student [THI](https://www.thi.de/)
 * 💬 You can see some of my projects on [my portfolio](https://www.fauzisho.tech/projects)
-* 🗣 You can see me of my talks on [tech talk](https://sessionize.com/fauzi-sholichin)
+* 🗣 You can see some of my talks on [tech talk](https://sessionize.com/fauzi-sholichin)

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>